Hello friends, meet my lemongrass ginger guacamole.

 I have had the flu for basically a week and a half now, and it’s been hard.
-With my husband out of town for work and a toddler full of energy, I’ve basically been living off turmeric and ginger tea that may or may not have had 1-2oz of wine in it to help me survive.
+I’ve basically been living off turmeric and ginger tea that may or may not have had 1-2oz of wine in it to help me survive.

-But now my flu is gone, my husband is home and most importantly, my appetite is back.
+But now my flu is gone and most importantly, my appetite is back.
 I’m back in the kitchen darlings!